ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 : Reference Claims are components of Reference Values as defined in {{-RATS}}.
 [Editor's Note: Definition might become obsolete, if replaced by Reference Values.
 Is there a difference between Claims and Values here?
 Analogously, why is not named Reference Claims in the RATS arch?]

-: Reference Claims are used to appraise the Claims received from an Attester via appraisal by direct comparison.
+: Reference Claims are used to appraise the Claims received from an Attester.
 For example, Reference Claims MAY be Reference Integrity Measurements (RIM) or assertions that are implicitly trusted because they are signed by a trusted authority (see Endorsements in {{-RATS}}).
 Reference Claims typically represent (trusted) Claim sets about an Attester's intended platform operational state.

 Claim Selection ('claimSelection'):